Emblems and insignia

 -

-Checking if this medal was issued
+Checking if this award was issued

-Honours, medals, and awards bestowed on an individual for service in the New Zealand Armed Forces are recorded in their individual service record.
 NZDF Personnel Archives and Medals holds a collection of about 1.5 million service records relating to 420,000 New Zealand service personnel who served in New Zealand’s Military Forces after the First World War.

-Service records are not currently digitised, but we can locate it and find the information you might be looking for or help you book a time for you to see the records in Trentham by completing the form on the Service Record page.
+Service records are not currently digitised, but we can locate it and find the information you might be looking for, or help you book a time for you to see the records in Trentham by completing the form on the Service Record page.